 1985: Charles Tomlinson Reads His Stoke Poems audio cassette released by Keele University.

 1986: The Conservative government, initially aided greatly by local Conservative councillor Cyril Finney, bring the National Garden Festival to Stoke-on-Trent.
 The Festival was held on the site of the former Shelton Steelworks, which was closed as a steel producer under Labour in 1978.
 100 sculptors had their work shown on site, including the later-famous Antony Gormley.
 The Curator was Vivien Lovell.
-A major photographic series on the Festival was from Mike Berry.
-Though dogged by wet weather, the Festival very effectively triggers the start of the city’s 30 year regeneration.
+A major photographic series on the Festival was made by Mike Berry.
+Though dogged by very wet and windy weather, the Festival effectively triggers the start of the city’s 30 year regeneration.